Super-Arrhenius temperature dependent viscosity due to liquid-liquid phase separation in the super-cooled Kob-Andersen

 These densities from the isotherms then serve as a lower limit to start scanning for the liquid-liquid phase transition while avoiding gas nucleation.
-By sampling various bulk densities and quenching to target temperatures, the liquid-liquid binodal line can be obtained by measuring the densities of classified states using WCNs.
-Densities of liquid states were obtained by finding large clusters of each state within the simulation box following the classification, selecting a volume deep within said clusters, and monitoring the number of particles that remained within over the course of the trajectory.
-Equilibration time for the sampled state points ranges from 50-300ns depending on the target temperature, and densities were averaged over 5ns.
-The percentage of each liquid state that makes up the simulation box, or $\chi_{i}$, is used to check the lever rule at each bulk density, which is a stringent test for thermodynamic equilibrium.
-According to the lever rule, the density of the two liquid states should not change with the bulk density at a given temperature, only their partition within the system.
+By sampling various bulk densities and quenching to the target temperatures, the liquid-liquid binodal line can be obtained by measuring the densities of the classified states using WCNs.
+The densities of the liquid states were obtained by finding large clusters of each state within the simulation box following the classification, selecting a volume deep within the clusters, and monitoring the number of particles that remained within the trajectory.
+The equilibration time for the sampled state points ranged from 50-300ns depending on the target temperature, and the densities were averaged over 5ns.
+The percentage of each liquid state that constitutes the simulation box, or $\chi_{i}$, is used to check the lever rule at each bulk density, which is a stringent test for thermodynamic equilibrium.
+According to the lever rule, the density of the two liquid states should not change with the bulk density at a given temperature and should only change with their partition within the system.
 Indeed, the ratio of the liquid states is in agreement with the bulk density (Table~\ref{table:level_rule}).
-This procedure was carried out for $T^{*}=0.3$, $0.4$, and $0.5$.
+This procedure is performed for $T^{*}=0.3$, $0.4$, and $0.5$.

-By sampling various bulk densities and quenching to target temperatures, the liquid-liquid binodal line can be obtained by measuring the densities of classified states.
-Estimated liquid-liquid binodal line is shown in \ref{fig:5} and also tabulated in Table~\ref{table:binodal}.
-The critical point can be estimated using law of rectilinear diameters $(\rho_g + \rho_l)/2 = aT + b$ \cite{watanabe2012}.
-Namely, the critical density $\rho_c^*=1.1$ is estimated based on the density data near the critical point.
-Using the three data points near the critical point, parameters from the fitting leads to $a=0.92$ , $b=0.55$, hence the critical temperature $T_c^*=0.6$.
+By sampling various bulk densities and quenching to the target temperatures, the liquid-liquid binodal line can be obtained by measuring the densities of the classified states.
+The estimated liquid-liquid binodal line is shown in \ref{fig:5} and tabulated in Table~\ref{table:binodal}.
+The critical point can be estimated using the law of rectilinear diameters $(\rho_g + \rho_l)/2 = aT + b$ \cite{watanabe2012}.
+The critical density, $\rho_c^*=1.1$ is estimated based on the density data near the critical point.
+Three data points were used near the critical point, the parameters from the fitting leads to $a=0.92$ , $b=0.55$, hence the critical temperature $T_c^*=0.6$.